Fair Employment and Housing Council

-For the Fair Employment and Housing Commission's amendments to its pregnancy and disability regulations, please see below:
+- Fair Employment and Housing Commission's amendments to its pregnancy regulations

 Meet the Councilmembers

 Chair Chaya Mandelbaum has served in multiple positions at Sanford Heisler LLP since 2011, including senior litigation counsel and associate.
-He was a trial attorney for the Office of the Solicitor at the United States Department of Labor from 2007 to 2011 and an associate at Morgan Lewis and Bockius LLP from 2005 to 2007.
+He was a trial attorney for the Office of the Solicitor at the United States Department of Labor from 2007 to 2011, where he received the 2011 Federal Executive Board's Distinguished Federal Service Award and the 2011 Secretary of Labor's Exceptional Achievement Award.
+Prior to working for the Department of Labor, Mr. Mandelbaum was an associate at Morgan Lewis and Bockius LLP from 2005 to 2007, in the firm's Labor and Employment Practice Group.
 Mr. Mandelbaum is vice president of the Scott Raymond Evans Foundation Board of Directors.
-He earned his Juris Doctor from the University of Michigan Law School.
+He earned his Juris Doctor cum laude from the University of Michigan Law School.
 Appointed by Governor Edmund G. Brown Jr., Mr. Mandelbaum's term expires January 1, 2017.

-Councilmember Dale Brodsky is a partner at Beeson Tayer and Bodine, where she served as an attorney since 2002.
-She was associate editor for the California Public Employee Relations Program at University of California, Berkeley from 2000 to 2002 and an attorney in private practice from 1997 to 2002.
-Ms. Brodsky was an adjunct law professor at the University of San Francisco from 1997 to 2001 and a teacher at Mt.
-Diablo Unified School District from 1992 to 1996.
-She was an associate attorney at Saperstein Seligman and Mayeda from 1989 to 1991 and an attorney in private practice from 1984 to 1989.
-Ms. Brodsky held multiple positions at the California Department of Fair Employment and Housing from 1978 to 1983, including staff attorney and legal counsel.
-She was deputy public defender for the City and County of San Francisco in 1978.
-Ms. Brodsky is an advisory board member of the California Public Employee Relations Program and the Contra Costa County Behavioral Health Court.
+Dale Brodsky is a partner at Beeson Tayer and Bodine, where she has served as an attorney since 2002.
+She was associate editor for the California Public Employee Relations Program at University of California, Berkeley from 2000 to 2002, and an adjunct law professor at the University of San Francisco from 1997 to 2001.
+Ms. Brodsky was an associate at Saperstein Seligman and Mayeda from 1989 to 1991 and in private practice from 1984 to 1989 and 1997 to 2002.
+She held multiple positions at the Department of Fair Employment and Housing from 1978 to 1983, including legal counsel.
+Ms. Brodsky was deputy public defender for the City and County of San Francisco in 1978.
 She is a member of the AFL-CIO Lawyers Coordinating Committee, California Employment Lawyers Association, National Lawyers Guild and American Civil Liberties Union.
-Ms. Brodsky earned her Juris Doctor from the University of California, San Francisco School of Law.
+Ms. Brodsky earned her Juris Doctor from the University of San Francisco School of Law.
 Appointed by Governor Edmund G. Brown Jr., Ms. Brodsky's term expires January 1, 2017.